melvidoni/resume/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
-bio: PhD in Information Systems Engineering, Lecturer at RMIT School of Computing Technologies.
+bio: PhD.
+Lecturer at The Australian National University.
 Associate Editor of rOpenSci.

 interests:
 - Empirical Software Engineering